CONSULTATION FEE RANGE

 Suppose you prefer to print and mail your application rather than do it online.
 In that case, you can do so by mailing the appropriate materials (including a photocopy of your valid Nevada driver’s license) to:

 4150 Technology Way, Suite 101

 Carson City, Nevada 89706

 The next step is to complete and submit the remainder of the application online.
-In Nevada, you have the option of a one-year or two-year MMJ card.
-Once all documents are uploaded and you pay the fee, click ‘Submit.’
+In Nevada, you can have a one-year or two-year MMJ card.
+Once all documents are uploaded and you pay the fee, click “Submit.”

-It costs $50 for a one-year card and $100 for a two-year card.
+The medical marijuana card cost in NV includes a $50 fee for a one-year card and $100 for a two-year card.
 The cost of a consultation varies massively and is up to $200 in some places.
-The NuggMD service in Nevada costs $79 for a one-year recommendation and $99 for a two-year option.

 - Cachexia (wasting syndrome)